 A couple of years ago when Honda released first generators equipped with the inverter technology, I had the same question in my mind – what is an inverter generator?
-What are the actual differences between them and conventional generators?
+What is the difference between a generator and a good inverter like WEN56203i?
 After learning more about inverter generators I can honestly tell you – they are worth their price tag.
-Let me explain to you how they work.
+Let me explain to you how these machines function.

 An inverter generator is a unit which operates like this:

 Step 1.
 The raw AC (alternate current) energy produced by the engine of the generator is converted to the DC (direct current) power.

 Step 2.
 The built-in electronic inverter converts it again back to the AC power rated at the standard US rate of 120V and 60Hz.

 Result: This kind of inverted AC power is much more stable than in the case of conventional generators.
 Since it is delivered in steady sine waves, it creates less harmonic distortion and can be safely used to power sensitive devices such as laptops or medical equipment.

 The following graph explains the difference between the AC electricity delivered by conventional generators and the “cleaner” power provided by inverter generators.

 As you can see in the case of the conventional generators the AC current is “unsteady”.
 These deviations from the regular sine wave are known as harmonic distortion.
 The total amount of these occurring while the generator’s engine is on is known as THD – Total Harmonic Distortion.